dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/converting-between-formats/convert-mbox-to-other formats/_index.md

 ## **Convert MBOX to EML**

 EML files are used by several email clients to store email messages in plain text.
 Converting MBOX to EML allows for easy transfer and reading of email messages.

-Below is the sample code demonstrating the conversion of MBOX to EML using Aspose.Email for .NET:
+Below is the sample code demonstrating the conversion of MBOX to EML:

 1. Create an instance of MboxrdStorageReader for the specified MBOX file ("sourceFile.mbox").
 2. Use the [reader.GetTotalItemsCount()](https://reference.aspose.com/email/net/aspose.email.storage.mbox/mboxrdstoragereader/gettotalitemscount/) method to iterate through all emails in the file to get the total number of items starting from 0.
 3. Read each message using the [reader.ReadNextMessage()](https://reference.aspose.com/email/net/aspose.email.storage.mbox/mboxrdstoragereader/readnextmessage/#readnextmessage) method.
 4. Save each email as a .eml file with a unique name ("outputMessage"+i+".eml") using [SaveOptions.DefaultEml](https://reference.aspose.com/email/net/aspose.email/saveoptions/defaulteml/).

 ```cs
 using (var reader = new MboxrdStorageReader("sourceFile.mbox", false)){